 I like to create a ritual around my self care practices.
-I bring in candles and mantra.
-I dim the lights and draw a really hot bat to steam up the bathroom.
+I bring in candles and a mantra.
+I dim the lights and draw a really hot bath to steam up the bathroom.
 For me, the purpose of abhyanga is to connect to Self and to be whole in the experience.
 You have to leave any judgements you have about yourself at the door.

 Set up your space and make sure that you have some old clothing or a robe to use while you allow the oil to permeate your skin.
 Select your oil and warm it in the microwave or with a tea light in an oil warmer.
 I warm my coconut oil for 10 to 15 seconds in the microwave.
 For a cover up I use a velcro towel wrap and a few old beach towels to make a pallet.

-Once you set up your space begin by applying the oil or dust to your scalp and hair. massage the scalp thoroughly moving down the neck and shoulders.
+Once you set up your space, begin by applying the oil or dust to your scalp and hair.
+Massage the scalp thoroughly moving down the neck and shoulders.
 From there, I work from the outer most areas towards the heart.
-I start, for example, at the finger tips massaging up the fingers and in circular motions towards the heart space.
+I start, for example, at the fingertips, massaging up the fingers and in circular motions towards the heart space.
 Once you’ve thoroughly worked the oil over your whole body, wrap up and settle in for a 20 to 30 minute meditation.

 When you finish with your meditation you can rinse the oil from your body using warm water.
 Most Ayurvedic practitioners recommend practicing abhyanga several times a week.
 I find it to be a wonderful way to connect and center myself in my human experience.